floshin/acrolib/training/load-management.md

 (2) Balanced training is a spectrum that can reach from "just enough", for a slow and safe progression in small steps (ensuring to not fall under the border of "not enough"), to "as much as possible", for a faster progression in bigger steps (ensuring to not exceed the border of "too much").
 (2a) Everything on this spectrum can be considered as a balanced training.
 Different athletes and different times may require or enable one to lean more towards one side of the spectrum.
 But as long as we manage to stay within, we ensure progress, even if it may not be the "optimum" in terms of effectiveness or "speed of progress".
 But the most effective "optimum" is closer to "too much" and thus comes with an increased injury risk.

-(3) Training is balanced by modifying the exercises, the technique, the intensity, the volume or the frequency.
+(3) Training is balanced by modifying the exercises, the technique, the frequency, the volume and the intensity and in that order.
 (3a) Of these 5 factors, exercise selection is the most important, technique is the second most important and so forth.
 (3b) How exercises should be selected is a topic complex enough for an article on its own, but in short: A simple way of approaching it is through essential movement patterns and of making sure that all of them are trained; but this alone does not ensure a balanced programme.
 Acro and its demands are too complex to reduce them to five or so movement patterns such as Hinging, Squatting etc. Instead we think of our joints.
 Balanced training is first and foremost about keeping our joints healthy.
 All the joints have different functions.
 If we train one particular joint e.g. in a way that can be described as "flexion", we have to train the same joint in "extension".
 If we train a movement that is essentially anti-extension, we balance it out with a movement that is essentially anti-flexion.
 A balanced training starts by a balanced exercise selection and a balanced exercise selection means balancing out the opposites.
 (3c) Another factor of balanced training and another factor of exercise selection is exercise variety.
 The more variety, the less overuse by repetition of the same; but the more important factor is ensuring to properly train the opposites; variety comes second and with advantages on its own, that have less to do with injury prevention than with technical progression, coordination and the development of a broad, general movement repertoire that makes learning any new skill easier.

 (4) The best and fastest progress is always ensured by starting low and easy and increasing any one of the five factors at a time.
 Slow and steady is fast, and consistency is more important than any other factor after ensuring training in a balanced way.
 Because no matter how well you manage the load through technique, intensity, volume or frequency, there will be no progress without training consistently.